isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

     The command creates a directory called **react-starter-kit-aem-headless-forms** in your current location and clones the Headless adaptive forms React starter app into it.
 Along with the configrations and list of dependencies required to render the form, the directory includes the following important content:

     * **Sample form**: The starter kit includes a sample loan application form.
-To view the form (form definantion) included with the app, open the `/react-starter-kit-aem-headless-forms/form-definations/form-model.json` file.
+To view the form (form definition) included with the app, open the `/react-starter-kit-aem-headless-forms/form-definations/form-model.json` file.
-    * **Sample react components**: The starter kit includes sample react components for Richtext and Slider.
-This guide helps you create your own custom components using these Richtext and Slider components.
+    * **Sample react components**: The starter kit includes sample react components for Rich text and Slider.
+This guide helps you create your own custom components using these Rich text and Slider components.
     * **Mappings.ts**: The mappings.ts file helps you map custom components with form fields.
 For example, map a numeric stepper field with ratings component.
-    * **Environment configurations**: Environment configurations let you choose to render a form inclued in the starter kit or fetch a a form from an AEM Forms server.
+    * **Environment configurations**: Environment configurations let you choose to render a form included in the starter kit or fetch a form from an AEM Forms Server.

     ![](/help/assets/getting-started-starter-kit-content.png)